Lawrence Springborg

 Lawrence James Springborg AM (born 17 February 1968) is an Australian politician.
 He led the National Party in the Queensland Parliament from 2003 to 2006 and again in 2008, before becoming the first leader of the merged Liberal National Party from 2008 to 2009.
 He led the LNP again from 2015 to 2016 before announcing his retirement.
 He currently serves as Mayor of Goondiwindi Regional Council, having been elected in March 2020.

 As Leader of the Queensland branch of the National Party, he led the National-Liberal coalition to defeats at both the 2004 and 2006 Queensland elections.
 He resigned as leader after his second election defeat, and was replaced by his former deputy, Jeff Seeney.
 However, after only 16 months as leader and facing poor opinion polling against Seeney, Springborg replaced him.

-Following this defeat Springborg played a leading role in the creation of the Liberal National Party (LNP), becoming the party's first leader but resigning after he led it to defeat at the 2009 Queensland election.
+Following this defeat, Springborg played a leading role in the creation of the Liberal National Party (LNP), becoming the party's first leader but resigning after he led it to defeat at the 2009 Queensland election.
 John-Paul Langbroek was elected as his successor, with Springborg elected as Deputy Leader.
-Following a move by the LNP organisation to install Brisbane Lord Mayor Campbell Newman as leader of the state Party from outside of Parliament, both Langbroek and Springborg lost their positions to Newman and Jeff Seeney respectively.
+Following a move by the LNP organisation to install Brisbane Lord Mayor Campbell Newman as leader of the state Party from outside of Parliament, both Langbroek and Springborg lost their positions to Newman and Jeff Seeney, respectively.
 The Newman-led LNP overwhelmingly won the 2012 election and Springborg became Minister for Health in the Newman Cabinet.
 After the 2015 election, Newman lost his electorate of Ashgrove and Springborg was once again elected leader of the LNP, with Langbroek serving as his deputy as the LNP returned to opposition after one term in office.
 On 6 May 2016, Springborg lost the leadership of the LNP to Tim Nicholls.

+From July 2021 to August 2025, Springborg served as the LNP's president.

 Early life

-Born in 1968, Lawrence Springborg resided in the town Yelarbon for much of his younger life.
+Born in 1968, Springborg resided in the town Yelarbon for much of his younger life.
 He left school at the age of 14 and went on to work a farm on Queensland's Darling Downs for seven years before he was elected to Parliament in 1989 at the age of 21.